Pashupatinath Temple: Festivals

 There are many festivals throughout the year, such as the Maha Shivaratri and the Teej festival.
 Teej is one of the most celebrated festival at Pashupatinath Temple.

+Buddhist pilgrimage

+Buddhists consider the temple complex as sacred, and is associated with numerous mahasiddhas such as Matsyendranath, Gorakhnath, Padmasambhava, Naropa and Tilopa.
+The temple area is believed to be the place where Gorakhnath opened up the practices of haṭha yoga to people from all walks of life.
+In Vajrayana Buddhism, the cremation zone of the temple complex falls under 'Lhundrup Tsek' or 'Spontaneous Mound charnel ground and is revered among the eight great charnel grounds where Padmasambhava meditated and gained spiritual accomplishments.
+The two caves situated to the north of the cremation zone along the river banks are worshipped as the meditation caves of mahasiddhas Tilopa and his disciple Naropa.
+The caves are considered sacred as the site where Naropa received direct teachings from his master Tilopa and had the vision of Vajrayogini.
+Naropa was also the main teacher of Marpa, the founder of Kagyu school of Tibetan Buddhism who brought Vajrayana teachings to Tibet.
+Marpa, in turn, was the master of Milarepa, one of Tibet's most famous yogi.

 Controversy

 In January 2009, after the forced resignation by the chief priest of Pashupatinath temple, the Maoist-led government of Nepal "hand picked" Nepalese priests of Khas-Gorkhali ethnicity to lead the temple, bypassing the temple's long-standing requirements.
 This appointment was contested by the Rajbhandaris (temple caretakers) of the temple, stating that they were not against the appointment of Nepalese priests but against the appointment without proper procedure.
 After the appointment was challenged in a civil court, the appointment was overruled by the Supreme Court of Nepal, but the government ignored the ruling and stood by its decision, which led to public outrage and protests over a lack of transparency.
 A clash between the youth wing of the Communist Party of Nepal (Maoist) and the protesting temple staff caused over a dozen injuries when some 100 Maoist cadres attacked the temple caretakers, though the maoists denied the attack.
 Lawmakers and activists from opposition parties joined protests, declaring their support for the Bhatt and other pro-Bhatt protesters.
 After long dissatisfaction and protest by Hindus both in and outside Nepal, the government was forced to reverse its decision and reinstate Bhatta priests.